Kathy Condon

 Make Your Hotel Reservation

-Of course, we have name-brand hotels, but again keep in mind what you want to do once you arrive.
+We have name-brand hotels, of course, but again, remember what you want to do once you arrive.
 Some of them are a bit remote from all the activity.

 What Should I Pack?